ibrahimbb/ibrahimbb/README.md

-- 👋 Hi, I’m @ibrahimbb and am a Junior Mathematics Major @ Bilkent University.
+- 👋 Hi, I’m @ibrahimbb and am a Sophomore Mathematics Major @ Bilkent University.
 - 👀 I’m interested in all types of programming since I was 12.
-I especially curious about embedded systems and artificial intelligence.
+I especially curious about embedded systems.
 - 🖥️ I'm currently working @ a company named TDG Earthquake and Structural Health Monitoring Systems as embedded systems engineer.

 <!---